MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ci-overview.md

 ---

-# Improve agent coaching and customer experience with Conversation Intelligence
+# Improve agent coaching and customer experience with call insights

-Conversation Intelligence uses analytics and data science to gather data from agents’ call recordings and Dynamics 365 Customer Service Insights.
+Call insights uses analytics and data science to gather data from agents’ call recordings and Dynamics 365 Customer Service Insights.
 Conversation Intelligence analyzes the data to provide you with the information and insights to intelligently manage your team and proactively coach agents.
-To achieve this, Conversation Intelligence displays relevant key performance indicators (KPIs) and intelligent call data KPIs by team, agent, and call.
+To achieve this, call insights displays relevant key performance indicators (KPIs) and intelligent call data KPIs by team, agent, and call.

-Conversation Intelligence is designed to help supervisors and agents in their day-to-day jobs, providing the tools they need to track their performance in calls with leads and customers.
+Call insights is designed to help supervisors and agents in their day-to-day jobs, providing the tools they need to track their performance in calls with leads and customers.

 **As a supervisor, you can:**